 “my own escape into freedom of reference.”

 Another focus of your compositional work is the exploration of language.
-To decompose it, to turn it upside down and to re-construct it plays a role in many of your pieces.
+Decomposing it, turning it upside down, and reconstructing it plays a role in many of your pieces.
 What possibilities does this open up?
 Examples would be the “Dominosa” series and also your composition “Scarlet.Song”.

 Mirela Ivicevic: As already mentioned, one can no longer speak of a reference-free place in language, as long as one speaks it and understands the words.
 There are countless ways to shift narratives and meanings.
 This is extremely exciting for me!
 On the other hand, it can also be used as an abstract material in a composition, e.g. by simply adopting its rhythmic structure.